Edith-Anurika-Monday1/todo-x/README.md

 ---

 #### ⚠️ Known Issues

 - new todos or deletions only persist in local Dexie storage, Since this app uses JSONPlaceholder (Edits are local and not synced back to JSONPlaceholder).
 - No user authentication — all todos are public and mock-based.
 - Offline mode limited to local device storage.
+- Todos not time regulated.
+- Todo item can not be edited.

 ---

 ### 🚧 Future Improvements

-- Add user  login and authentication
+- Add user  login and authentication.
+- Date, time and alarm notifications/sound implementation.

-- Implement drag-and-drop reordering
+- Implement drag-and-drop reordering.
 - Sync Dexie with a real API using background sync / Server-side data persistence with backend.
+- Due to one can have swing/change in tasks or schedules, todo item should be made editable.
 - Enable Responsive dark/light mode toggle.

-- Add animations for transitions and page changes
+- Add animations for transitions and page changes.
 - Improved error handling and retry logic

-- Unit and integration tests
+- Nav should include deleted todos page.

 ---

+### 🧩 Challenges Faced During Project Development

+Throughout the development of the **Todo-X** project, I encountered and overcame several challenges across setup, development, debugging, and deployment phases.
+This document outlines all the key issues and how I resolved them.

+---

+### 🚀 1.
+Project Setup & Configuration

+- **Initial Setup Confusion**
+  I experimented with different React setups like CRA and Vite before deciding on **Vite + React + TypeScript**, which offered better performance and developer experience.

+- **TailwindCSS Not Working Initially**
+  TailwindCSS styles were not rendering because of incorrect configuration in `postcss.config.js` and `tailwind.config.js`.
+Fixing the plugin paths resolved this.

+- **ShadCN & Radix UI Integration**
+  Setting up ShadCN UI components and Radix UI correctly required creating proper folder structures, extending Tailwind themes, and setting default styles.

+- **TypeScript Errors Everywhere**
+  Several TSX files displayed red squiggly lines due to missing prop types or incorrect component wrappers.
+I resolved this by explicitly typing props and using `React.ComponentPropsWithoutRef`.

+---

+### ⚙️ 2.
+Component Logic & API Management

+- **No `useEffect` Usage Preference**
+  I chose to avoid `useEffect`, which made data syncing and query refetching more complex.
+I used Tanstack Query's built-in mechanisms like `invalidateQueries()` to manage updates.

+- **TanStack React Query v5 Migration**
+  React Query v5 uses a different hook syntax from v4.
+I updated all query and mutation calls to use the new object-based syntax, including `queryFn`, `mutationFn`, and `queryKey`.

+- **Dexie.js (Offline Support)**
+  Integrating IndexedDB with Dexie for offline persistence required managing state between remote API and local database.
+There were issues with `add()` vs `put()` that I later resolved.

+- **Button Styling Inconsistencies**
+  Initially, button components had duplicated styles.
+I later refactored this by creating a `buttonVariants` utility using `class-variance-authority (cva)` to centralize variants.

+---

+### 💥 3.
+Functional Bugs & User Experience

+- **Checkbox Not Toggling**
+  The checkbox to mark todos as completed wasn't working.
+I resolved this by ensuring the `onCheckedChange` handler correctly called `toggleMutation.mutate`.

+- **Delete Toast Appearing Without Deletion**
+  The toast for "Todo deleted" would show even if the deletion didn't happen.
+I fixed this by wrapping the delete logic in an `AlertDialog` that asks for user confirmation before proceeding.

+- **Search and Filter Not Functioning**
+  The dropdown filter to show completed/incomplete/all todos was broken due to incorrect filter logic.
+I updated the component to apply filters before rendering.

+- **Pagination Not Reflecting Filtered Results**
+  Pagination worked globally but not on filtered results.
+I fixed this by slicing only the filtered todos array, not the full list.

+---

+### 🌐 4.
+Deployment & Hosting on Vercel

+- **Blank Page After Deployment**
+  After deploying to Vercel, the app showed a blank screen with this error: Uncaught ReferenceError: Cannot access 'Z' before initialization;
+  I traced the issue to a **circular import** between `button.tsx` and `AlertDialog.tsx`.
+Moving `buttonVariants` to a separate file (`ui/button-variants.ts`) resolved the issue.

+- **Favicon and Meta Missing in Production**
+I added missing metadata and favicon in `index.html` to ensure proper branding and SEO.

+---

+## ⚠️ React Router Future Flag Warning

+During development, React Router (v6.23+) displays future warnings in the browser console.
+These are **not errors** and **do not break your application**, but they inform you of upcoming behavior changes in version 7.

+---

+### 🟡 Warning Messages

+#### 1. `startTransition` Warning

+⚠️ React Router Future Flag Warning: React Router will begin wrapping state updates in React.startTransition in v7.
+You can use the v7_startTransition future flag to opt-in early.

+#### 2. `relativeSplatPath` Warning
+⚠️ React Router Future Flag Warning: Relative route resolution within Splat routes is changing in v7.
+You can use the v7_relativeSplatPath future flag to opt-in early.

+Since my project uses BrowserRouter (not RouterProvider or createBrowserRouter),i considered these warnings safe to ignore though its more modern.

+---

 #### 🔃 Available Scripts
-- npm run dev       # Start local dev server
+- npm run dev (Start local dev server)
-- npm run build     # Build for production
+- npm run build (Build for production)
-- npm run preview   # Preview built app
+- npm run dev (Preview built app)

 ---

-#### 🚀 Push Local Project to GitHub Repository
+## 🚀 Push Local Project to GitHub Repository

 To upload your local project to a GitHub repo (e.g., todo-x):
-# Initialize Git (if not already initialized)
+#### Initialize Git (if not already initialized)
 git init

-# Add all project files
+#### Add all project files
 git add .

-# Commit with a meaningful message
+#### Commit with a meaningful message
 git commit -m "Initial commit: Set up full React Todo App with Dexie, React Query, Tailwind, and routing..."

-# Set the remote origin (replace with your actual GitHub repo link)
+#### Set the remote origin (replace with your actual GitHub repo link)
 git remote add origin https://github.com/Edith-Anurika-Monday1/todo-x.git

-# Pull latest changes from remote (to avoid conflicts)
+#### Pull latest changes from remote (to avoid conflicts)
 git pull --rebase origin main

-# Resolve any merge conflicts if prompted (edit files, then run:)
+#### Resolve any merge conflicts if prompted (edit files, then run:)
 git add .
 git rebase --continue

-# Finally, push your local code to GitHub
+#### Finally, push your local code to GitHub
 git push -u origin main